qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 > From the perspective of hardware efficiency, the ideal data structure is a contiguous array of bytes that can be read sequentially in a single thread.
 This scenario allows hardware optimizations like prefetching, caching, and branch prediction to operate at their best.

-However, real-world use cases require more complex structures to perform varios operations like insertion, deletion, and search.
+However, real-world use cases require more complex structures to perform various operations like insertion, deletion, and search.
 These requirements increase complexity and introduce performance trade-offs.

 ### Mutability